Sanele632/Grammarlytics/README.md

 To start up the project

-open terminal
+open terminal.
-change directory to C:\Projects\learning-starter\Web\LearningStarter Then use command "dotnet run"
+change directory to C:\Projects\learning-starter\Web\LearningStarter Then use command "dotnet run".
-This starts up the Api for the project
+This starts up the Api for the project.
 Navigate to https://localhost:5001/swagger/index.html to test Api

-with backend running, open new teminal change directory to C:\Projects\learning-starter\Web\LearningStarter\learning-starter-web Then use command "npm.cmd start"
+with backend running, open new teminal. change directory to C:\Projects\learning-starter\Web\LearningStarter\learning-starter-web Then use command "npm.cmd start".
-This starts up the frontend
+This starts up the frontend.
 Navigate to https://localhost:5001/home to go to the website

 Login with